ravikumarmn/EchoFlag/README.md

 # EchoFlag

-A system for audio transcription and violation flagging with a Streamlit UI.
+A simple FastAPI backend + Streamlit client for audio transcription and violation flagging.

 Notes:
 - The Streamlit app in `src/app.py` uses the free Google Web Speech endpoint via `SpeechRecognition` by default (no Google Cloud project required) and OpenAI for violation analysis.